 • OpenVPN TAP isn’t recommended by PrivateVPN, so I don't know why it’s available.
 I asked support what use it has, but they couldn’t answer me.

 • L2TP was the fastest protocol in my tests.
 However, it’s older and less secure than OpenVPN.
-Plus, I ran into connection issues with it, so I’d stick with OpenVPN.

 • PPTP is even less secure than L2TP.
 Most people won’t need it, but some people use it with an outdated operating system.

-Privacy — Stores No Logs but It’s in a 14-Eyes Country
+Privacy — Stores No Logs, but It’s in a 14-Eyes Country

 9.2